In this article

 An Experian business credit report includes public information about your business, like its owners, your registration, and any liens, judgments, or bankruptcies your business has faced in the past.
 It also includes an Intelliscore, which is Experian's business credit score, and a Financial Stability Risk Score, which communicates risk to lenders.

 Experian doesn’t offer free credit inquiries.
 For $39.95, you can get a one-time look at your credit report.
-Or, you can pay $49.95 for a more comprehensive report, which includes detailed trade line data, inquiries, and UCC details.
+Or, you can pay $49.95 for a more comprehensive report, which includes detailed data, inquiries, and UCC details.

 Equifax credit reports